pointnity/White-paper/README.md

-Pointnity Network
+=Pointnity Network
-=

 highcompatibleSex,canshared,Interactive collaboration of distributed systems<br>
 Draftv1.0<br/>
-A simple introduction The concept of blockchain<br>
+-A simple introduction The concept of blockchain<br>
--

 Blockchain development process<br>
 The value of the blockchain<br>